Can a spouse change funeral decisions made by an agent after death?

 Answer:

-If the person died without a will (died intestate), the decisions regarding burial would most likely fall upon the deceased's spouse or children if not survived by a spouse.
+If the person died without a will (intestate), the decisions regarding burial typically fall to the spouse or children, assuming there is no surviving spouse.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.